waqasbhatti/lcc-server/lccserver/server-docs/columnsearch.md

 active filters.
 After the first filter is added, you can add an arbitrary number of additional filters, specifying the logical method to use (`AND`/`OR`) to chain them.
 This effectively builds up a `WHERE` SQL clause that will be applied to the objects that match the initial coordinate search specification.

-You may also choose a column to sort the results by and the desired sort order using the select boxes under the active filters list.
+You may also choose a column to sort the results by and the desired sort order using the select boxes under the active column filters list.
+Finally, you may also restrict the number of rows returned or ask for a random sample of rows from the database matching your search conditions.
+If requested, these operations are carried out in the following order.

+**random sampling search results &rarr; sorting search results &rarr; limiting search result rows**

 The column-search service also takes two optional inputs.
 These include: